natalka1122/Eve-NG-in-Google-Cloud/README.md

 ```root@eve-ng:~# vim /etc/ssh/sshd_config
 PermitRootLogin no
 ```

-> You might notice that when you log in via HTTP and go to System > System Status page that UKSM is now green.

 * Copy a .qcow file to '/opt/unetlab/addons/qemu'.
 Any image copied here will show up in the eve-ng GUI, and you need to name each folder what holds the qemu file in a specific way listed [HERE](https://www.eve-ng.net/documentation/images-table)